Government Company, Definition, Features, Formation, Types, Advantages, Limitations

-A Government company is one in which not less than 51% of the paid-up share capital is held by the Central Government or a State Government or jointly by both.
+Under Section 2(45) of the Companies Act, 2013, a Government Company is defined as any company in which not less than 51% of the paid-up share capital is held by:

-Features of a Government Company
+Features of a Government Company:

-1. Executive Decision of Government
+1. Government Ownership

 1. Separate Legal Entity